efmr/socket.io-nats/README.md

 - `prefix`: The base channel name.
 Default value is `socket.io`.
 Changed by setting `opts.key` in `adapter(opts)` constructor
 - `delimiter`: The delimiter of channel name.
 Default value is `.`.
 Changed by setting `opts.delimiter` in `adapter(opts)` constructor
 - `namespace`: See https://github.com/socketio/socket.io#namespace.
-- `room` : Used if targeting a specific room.
+- `room` : Used if targeting a specific room, the room is URL encoded.

 ## License